 Now, click and drag on the shape to move the duplicated shape.
 Make sure that both copied layers are selected in the layers panel.

-Alternate Step 2: Duplicate with the ALT Key
+Alternate Step 2: Duplicate with the Alt/Option Key

 The next trick shaves a couple of seconds off the technique.
 It might not seem like much, but when copying multiple shapes, it can be helpful.